Optical coherence tomography: Cardiology

-The first demonstration of endoscopic OCT was reported in 1997, by researchers in James Fujimoto laboratory at Massachusetts Institute of Technology, including Prof. Guillermo James Tearney and Prof. Brett Bouma.
+The first demonstration of endoscopic OCT was reported in 1997, by researchers in Fujimoto's laboratory at Massachusetts Institute of Technology.
 The first TD-OCT imaging catheter and system was commercialized by LightLab Imaging, Inc., a company based in Massachusetts in 2006.
-The first FD-OCT imaging study was reported by the laboratory of Prof. Guillermo J. Tearney and Prof. Brett Bouma based at Massachusetts General Hospital in 2008.
-Intravascular FD-OCT was first introduced in the market in 2009 by LightLab Imaging, Inc. and Terumo Corporation launched a second solution for coronary artery imaging in 2012.
-The higher imaging speed of FD-OCT enabled the widespread adoption of this imaging technology for coronary artery imaging.
+The first FD-OCT imaging study was reported by Massachusetts General Hospital in 2008.
+Intracoronary FD-OCT was first introduced in the market in 2009 by LightLab Imaging, Inc. followed by Terumo Corporation in 2012 and by Gentuity LLC in 2020.
+The higher acquisition speed of FD-OCT enabled the widespread adoption of this imaging technology for coronary artery imaging.
 It is estimated that over 100,000 FD-OCT coronary imaging cases are performed yearly, and that the market is increasing by approximately 20% every year.

+Other developments of intracoronary OCT included the combination with other optical imaging modalities for multi-modality imaging.
+Intravascular OCT has been combined with near-infrared fluorescence molecular imaging (NIRF) to enhance its capability to detect molecular/functional and tissue morphological information simultaneously.
+In a similar way, combination with near-infrared spectroscopy (NIRS) has been implemented.

+Neurovascular

-Intravascular OCT has been investigated for use in neurovascular applications, too, including imaging for guiding endovascular treatment of ischemic stroke and brain aneurysms.
-Clinical use has been limited to proximal intracranial anatomy of patient with limited tortuosity, showing the potential of OCT for the imaging of neurovascular disease.
+Endoscopic/intravascular OCT has been further developed for use in neurovascular applications including imaging for guiding endovascular treatment of ischemic stroke and brain aneurysms.

+Initial clinical investigations with existing coronary OCT catheters have been limited to proximal intracranial anatomy of patient with limited tortuosity, as coronary OCT technology was not designed for the tortuous cerebrovasculature encountered in the brain.
+However, despite these limitations, it showed the potential of OCT for the imaging of neurovascular disease.
 An intravascular OCT imaging catheter design tailored for use in tortuous neurovascular anatomy has been proposed in 2020.

-Further developments of intravascular OCT included the combination with other optical imaging modalities (multi-modality imaging).
-OCT has been combined with fluorescence molecular imaging to enhance its capability to detect molecular/functional and tissue morphological information simultaneously.
-In a similar way, combination with near-infrared spectroscopy has been also demonstrated.
+A first-in-human study using endovascular neuro OCT (nOCT) has been reported in 2024.